Skip to content

 What Is DCENT_OS Antminer Firmware?

-DCENT_OS is a purpose-built Linux distribution and planned open-source firmware stack for supported Bitmain Antminer hardware.
-During public beta, every install should be treated as experimental: wrong images, interrupted writes, unsupported control boards, or NAND flashing on the wrong unit can brick hardware.
+DCENT_OS is a purpose-built Linux distribution and open-source (GPL-3.0) firmware stack for supported Bitmain Antminer hardware.
+During the beta, every install should be treated as experimental: wrong images, interrupted writes, unsupported control boards, or NAND flashing on the wrong unit can brick hardware.

 ~30 MB Footprint